harigovindjstudent/Bank-Churn-Prediction/README.md

 # Bank Customer Churn Prediction

 ## Project Overview
-This project focuses on predicting customer churn in the banking sector using machine learning techniques.
-Customer churn, or customer attrition, refers to when customers stop doing business with a bank.
-By identifying customers who are likely to churn, banks can take proactive measures to retain valuable customers.
+🏦 A machine learning project that predicts customer churn in the banking sector with 84% accuracy.
+Built using scikit-learn and MLflow, this solution helps banks identify customers at risk of leaving, enabling proactive retention strategies.
+Features include automated data preprocessing, advanced feature engineering, and comprehensive model experimentation tracking.
+The project follows industry-standard practices with modular code structure, version control, and detailed documentation.

 ## Dataset
 The dataset contains various features about bank customers including: